 Before saying that the paranoid mode of rmlint is a memory hog, it should be noted (since this can't be seen on those plots) that the memory consumption scales very well.
 Partly because rmlint saves all paths in a Trie, making it usable for $\geq 5M$ files.
-Also it is able to control the amount of memory it uses in the paranoid mode (--max-paranoid-mem).
+Also it is able to control the amount of memory it uses (--limit-mem).
 Due to the high amount of internal data structures it however has a rather large base memory footprint.